Lee Min-hyuk (singer, born 1993): Musical style and influences

+Stage and aesthetics

+Both on and off stage, Minhyuk pursues "perfectionism".
+He performs with "intense facial expression and choreography" on stage, while his "friendly and passionate charm" showing through his "activeness and easygoingness" off stage.

 Public image and impact

-Minhyuk, as an individual and a member of Monsta X, showed a heavy presence within the group with his delicate appearance and soft voice that caught the eye at once, and shows a higher level of performance through steady efforts, making a mark on music fans.
-Based on his bright personality, he took on the role of "vitamin" for the team, further strengthening the teamwork of the group.
-He gradually expanded his activities outside the group and established himself as a "trend" in the broadcasting industry, and has been active as a "scene stealer" between stages with his pleasant hosting skills.
-He expanded his musical realm and received rave reviews from the prominent American business magazine Forbes, making him active as an irreplaceable "all-round entertainer".
+Minhyuk is known as the "vitamin" of Monsta X because of his bright personality, as well as "cheerful, friendly, and witty" by his colleagues in the music industry.
+He is also known as a "blue chip" in the South Korean entertainment industry for appearing regularly on numerous entertainment programs since 2018.

+Minhyuk was consistently placed in Tumblr's "Most Popular K-pop Stars", ranking 48th in 2018, 59th in 2019, 70th in 2020, 74th in 2021, and 78th in 2022, as well as consistently ranked in the "Individual Boy Group Members Brand Power Ranking" published by the Korean Corporate Reputation Research Institute, with the highest ranking at 12th in April 2025.

+His labelmate Cravity had cited him as a role model.

 Other ventures

 Ambassadorship

 In November 2021, as part of Monsta X's promotional campaign for traditional Korean culture, Minhyuk and Hyungwon participated in a video narration for the YouTube series Kimchi Universe 3, jointly produced by Daesang Jonggajib and World Kimchi Research Institute together with Professor Seo Kyung-duk of Sungshin Women's University.
 The video explains how kimchi became known all over the world through the 1986 Asian Games and 1988 Seoul Olympics, culminating with Gimjang, the traditional practice of preparing and preserving kimchi, being registered on the UNESCO Intangible Cultural Heritage of Humanity in 2013.

+In November 2025, he appeared in a bicycle travel content Follow Me, produced by the Korea Tourism Organization, presenting various bicycle paths selected as "60 Representative Bicycle Free Travel Courses in Korea", as well as those listed in the Ministry of Culture, Sports and Tourism's "Bicycle Travel Promotion" contest.